-"Now, what else do you have to say?"
-Ronnie said, his hawk-like gaze fixed on Jiang Chen, his tone calm yet menacing.
-He wanted Jiang Chen to feel fear; no one had ever dared to remain so composed in front of him.
+"Now, what do you have to say?"
+Ronnie said, his eyes sharp as a hawk, fixed on Jiang Chen with a calm demeanor that he found unsettling.
+No one had ever dared to remain so composed in his presence.

-"Your little tricks are nothing to boast about in front of me.
+"Your skills are not worth flaunting in front of me.
 I want to see the mastermind behind this game; bring him to me," Jiang Chen stated, his tone still unruffled.

-Ronnie glared at Jiang Chen, furious enough to smoke.
+Master Ronnie glared at Jiang Chen, so furious he could almost smoke.
 What kind of attitude was this?

-"You brat, are your eyes blind?
-If I had used a bit more force just now, you would have been split in half by my sword energy!"
-Ronnie shouted angrily, frustrated by Jiang Chen's lack of respect.
+"Are you blind?
+If I had used a bit more strength earlier, you would have been sliced in half by my sword energy," Master Ronnie shouted angrily, frustrated by Jiang Chen's lack of respect.

-Jiang Chen smiled faintly; it seemed people only realized the danger when faced with death.
+Jiang Chen merely smiled faintly; it seemed people only realized the gravity of their situation when it was too late.
+He took a step forward towards Master Ronnie.

-Ronnie was infuriated, cursing Jiang Chen as a madman.
+Master Ronnie was infuriated and cursed Jiang Chen as a madman.
 He had never encountered such an unreasonable young man before.

-"Since you're seeking death, I'll grant your wish," Ronnie roared, his white hair standing on end with rage.
-As he saw Jiang Chen approach, he raised his sword and swung it down at him.
+"Since you're seeking death, I'll grant your wish," Master Ronnie roared, his white hair standing on end with rage.
+As he saw Jiang Chen approach, he raised his sword and swung it down.

-Ronnie didn't use his full strength; after all, he was a master of the Divine Realm and held a sense of pride.
-Dealing with a young man was like killing a chicken—no need for heavy artillery.
+Ronnie did not use his full strength; after all, he was a master of the Divine Realm and held his pride.
+Dealing with a young man was akin to killing a chicken—no need for heavy artillery.

-As the long sword descended, Ronnie's expression was cold and indifferent.
-"To die at my hands would be worth it for you," he said with an air of arrogance.
+As the sword descended, Ronnie's gaze remained cold and indifferent.
+"To die by my hand would be worth it for you," he said disdainfully, adopting an air of superiority.

 "Clang!"

-At that moment, as the sword fell, Jiang Chen suddenly reached out and pinched the blade between his middle finger and index finger.
-With a slight exertion of force, the sword snapped in half with a resounding crack.
+At the moment the sword fell, Jiang Chen suddenly reached out and pinched the blade between his middle and index fingers.
+With a slight exertion of force, the sword snapped in half.

-Ronnie staggered back slightly; shock replaced his previously haughty demeanor.
-This Knight's Sword may not have been an extraordinary weapon but was incredibly resilient—capable of cutting through ordinary stone and even steel with its sword energy.
-Yet now it lay broken in Jiang Chen's grasp.
+Master Ronnie stumbled back slightly; shock replaced his previously haughty expression.
+His Knight's Sword may not have been a legendary weapon but was incredibly resilient—capable of cutting through ordinary stone and even steel with its sword energy.
+Yet now it lay broken between Jiang Chen's fingers.

 Even though he saw it with his own eyes, Master Ronnie found it hard to believe.